ananyasen7/ananyasen7.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Climate Science and Atmospheric Dynamics
-  - Air Quality Monitoring
+  - Extreme Weather Events
-  - Oceanic and Atmospheric Interactions
+  - Large Scale Oceanic and Atmospheric Interactions
   - Urban and Regional Air Quality Systems
   - Climate Modeling and Predictive Analytics
   - Machine Learning in Environmental Sciences